BBA vs. BCom: Which Course is Better After 12th

 BBA vs. BCom

 Have you just completed your Higher Secondary and are confused between pursuing a BBA degree or a B.Com degree?
 You are not alone.
 Many commerce students face the dilemma of BBA vs. B.Com.
 In a nutshell, B.Com has comparatively more career scope than BBA.
-While BBA emphasizes more on a general curriculum of Management Information System along with Finance, Marketing, and Human Resource, B.Com, on the other hand, provides students with in-depth knowledge of Accounts, Administration, Finance, and Economics.
+While BBA emphasises more on a general curriculum of Management Information System along with Finance, Marketing, and Human Resource, B.Com, on the other hand, provides students with in-depth knowledge of Accounts, Administration, Finance, and Economics.
 Here is all the information you will need when attempting to answer the question of pursuing a BBA or BCom degree.

 BBA or Bachelor of Business Administration is a three-year undergraduate program focusing on the fields of business and management.
 While BCom is Bachelor of Commerce, a course which is offered by many universities across India and can be studied as an Honours course for three years.